-Yes - we love LEGO blocks for speech therapy activities and recognize how great they can be for promoting language and communication skills.
+We love using LEGO blocks for speech therapy activities and recognize how great they can be for promoting language and communication skills.

-It is no secret that we love using everyday toys/objects, like games, play dough, arts & craft supplies, books, and more to target speech therapy goals.
+It is no secret that we love using everyday toys/objects, like games, play dough, arts & crafts supplies, books, and more to target speech therapy goals.

-The purpose of it is twofold: first, we want our sessions to be fun and engaging, and we want speech and language growth to occur in a more naturally-occurring setting.
+The purpose of doing this is twofold: first, we want our sessions to be fun and engaging, and we want speech and language growth to occur in a more naturally-occurring setting.

 Individuals of all ages can have fun while playing with LEGO blocks: those prone to putting them in their mouth or without the best fine motor skills can use bigger blocks and others can use the smaller, more finite blocks.

-- Vocabulary: LEGO blocks can be used to target basic vocabulary concepts, including size (big/small), colors, shapes, etc
+- Vocabulary: LEGO blocks can be used to target basic vocabulary concepts, including size (big/small), colors, and shapes.

 - Play skills: LEGO blocks can be created and used as different things (e.g. a car, a microphone) to work on symbolic representation

 - Articulation: Client says a target sound/word a certain amount of times then gets to put a few LEGO pieces together

 - Summarizing: After you read a story or article, clients can make something out of LEGO blocks to represent what was discussed - e.g. a character, object, or concept

 Find some LEGOs here: